thisisjoesGH/axon.sh/README.md

 ### building

  This project uses [LINAC](https://git.thisisjoes.site/joe/linac).
-Build it with `linac build axon.sh.build`
+To use the provided version of LINAC to build axon.sh, do `./utils/linac build axon.sh.build`.

 ### running